Call and Response - Camden Art Centre

 Moten, Fred.
 “Black Mo’nin’ in the Sound of the Photography.”
 In the Break: The Aesthetics of the Black Radical Tradition.
 Minneapolis: U of Minnesota, 2003.
 N. pag.
 Print. (pg.
 205 – 224 at this link)

-Artist Christian Nyampeta led the second of two reading group sessions, discussing texts which responded to themes prevalent in Glenn Ligon’s work.
-This session focused on Rey Chow’s essay Where Have All the Natives Gone? and also recapped on some of the discussions from the first session around Fred Moten essay Black Mo’nin’ in the Sound of the Photograph.
+This second session with Artist Christian Nyampeta focused on Rey Chow’s essay Where Have All the Natives Gone? and also recapped on some of the discussions from the first session around Fred Moten essay Black Mo’nin’ in the Sound of the Photograph.

 Texts